The Camera-Ready Beauty Guide

 This is where you gently prep your skin.

-Exfoliate 1 - 2 times that week (gently—not aggressively)
+Exfoliate 1 - 2 times during the week week (gently—not aggressively)

 Drink more water than usual